Debanjan2001/MyBlog-WebApp/README.md

 # MyBlog-WebApp

+#### A small effort by me to create my own blogging application.

-## Hosted on pythonanywhere.com.
-Click this link:
+## Hosted on pythonanywhere.com .
+Check this link:

 ```
 https://debanjan2001.pythonanywhere.com/